Third annual Puptoberfest planned to fund shelter needs

 Friends of the Colusa County Animal Shelter (FOCCAS) will host the third annual Puptoberfest at Veterans Memorial Park in Colusa this Saturday to raise money for the Colusa County Animal Shelter.

-According to Conrado, this year’s event will include a doggie costume contest, a wide variety of vendors, raffles, lawn games, the Arbuckle-based food truck Sauced, an ice cream truck, puppuccinos and more.
+According to Conrado, this year’s event will include a dog costume contest, a wide variety of vendors, raffles, lawn games, the Arbuckle-based food truck Sauced, an ice cream truck, puppuccinos and more.

 Conrado said the event was started three years ago in an effort to spread awareness to the community about all the amazing things the shelter does for the animals of the county.